 Calculating Your Total Electricity Bill Cost

-You can calculate your total electricity bill cost by multiplying the number of kilowatt-hours you consumed by your electricity rate.
+Calculate your total electricity bill cost by multiplying the number of kilowatt-hours you consumed by your electricity rate.

-A kilowatt-hour is a measurement of how much electricity you use and your electricity rate is how much you're charged for each kilowatt-hour.
+A kilowatt-hour is the standard measurement for electricity consumption.
+And your electricity rate is how much you’re charged for each kilowatt-hour.
 You can find all this information on your electricity bill.
+However, your bill only tells you your total usage.
+It does not show you what specifically makes up your total usage and energy bill.
+To get a complete picture of your electricity usage, choose one of the following three methods:

 How To Calculate Your Electric Bill Manually

-- Find the electric appliance's wattage and estimated monthly use in hours
+• Find the electric appliance’s wattage and estimated monthly use in hours.

-- Multiply the appliance's wattage and estimated monthly use to find watt-hours consumed
+• Multiply the appliance’s wattage and estimated monthly use to find watt-hours consumed.

-- Divide watt-hours consumed by 1,000 to find the appliance's total kilowatt-hours consumed
+• Divide watt-hours consumed by 1,000 to find the appliance’s total kilowatt-hours consumed.

-- Add the monthly electricity consumption of all your appliances together to find your total electricity usage.
+• Add the monthly electricity consumption of all your appliances together to find your total electricity usage.

 Break Up With Your Electricity Provider